project-ida/two-state-quantum-systems/src/04-spin-boson-model.md

 ax.set_title("Even matrix elements of H     (Fig 8)");
 ```

-Now with only a single parity, Fig 8 makes it easier to see how the system behaves - boson numbers can only go up by one each time and when they do the TSS must flip between \+> and |-> (the same is true for the odd universe).
+Now with only a single parity, Fig 8 makes it easier to see how the system behaves - boson numbers can only change by one each time and when they do the TSS must flip between |+> and |-> (the same is true for the odd universe).

 Now, we'll automate the parity extraction process.
 Let's augment the `make_operators` function to do this: